TomaPope/DesktopRat/README.md

 EXE Download: https://tomapope.itch.io/desktop-rat

 ## Application
 The rat will walk around to random locations on your taskbar occastionally do other things like chasing your mouse.
-At any time you can click and hold to pick-up and throw the rat or you can middle click the rat to open the menu and play with him.
-The menu also contains settings and debug information you can use to mess around with.
+At any time you can click and hold to pick-up and throw the rat or you can right click the rat to open the menu which contains settings and debug information you can use to mess around with.
+The menu also contains a color tab which allows you to customize your rat

 ## Actions
-In the menu actions are activites the rat can do automatically but when activated in the menu it will override the current activity temporary.
+The following are actions the rat can do
 | Action | Description |
 |---------|-------|
 | Walk | When on the rat will walk randomly around the taskbar |